EVIDENCE OF FLOSSING: What We Leave Behind

 Its pages are illustrated by an absurd and heartbreaking assortment of original and vintage color photographs, including a series of discarded dental flossers that prompted the title of the book.

-No matter your faith or following, Evidence of Flossing speaks to the common heart that beats in you and in me, in the woods and on the streets, across oceans and around this planet.
+No matter your faith or following, the poems and musings in Evidence of Flossing speak to the common heart that beats in you and in me, in the woods and on the streets, across oceans and around this planet.
 It is, as NPR contributor David Berner writes, “an unflinching account of our unshakeable relationship to the modern world…God, nature, and ourselves.”

 Evidence of Flossing: What We Leave Behind follows on the heels of Payne’s 2014 well-received book LOOK UP!
 Musings on the Nature of Mindfulness, and continues a dialogue about our innate connection with nature.